 Although individual fugitive leaks tend to be small, the total of all fugitive leaks is understood to be a key source of emissions.
 In the United States, the total annual emission of methane through fugitive leaks is estimated by the US Environmental Protection Agency (EPA) to be 16% of all methane emissions from Petroleum and Natural Gas Systems^{1,2}.
 Similar estimates have been developed in other jurisdictions, such as Canada, where equipment is similar3.

-Common components where fugitive leaks can occur are shown below in table 1.
+Common components where fugitive leaks can occur are shown below in Table 1.
+Note that compress seals are not covered by this document.
+For information about compress seals please see the Venting Guide.

 Table 1: Common components